-The role of Chief Revenue Officer continues on the upward trend.
-The number of CRO roles on LinkedIn increased by 46 percent between October 2018 and February 2019 (while revenue operations titles rose a mind boggling 90%), according to SiriusDecisions.
+The role of Chief Revenue Officer continues to be on the upward trend.
+The number of CRO roles on LinkedIn increased by 46% between October 2018 and February 2019 (while revenue operations titles rose a mind boggling 90%), according to SiriusDecisions.
 Take a quick glance at Google Trends and the meteoric rise of the CRO is apparent.
 In this installment of our CRO Spotlight series, we sat down with Steve Fitz, CRO at Sumo Logic to discuss the necessities of hiring correctly and what it takes to effectively align your sales and marketing teams.

 Clari: Thanks for taking the time to chat with us about the role of CRO.
 It's a topic we're really passionate about.

 Clari: In your definition, what is a Chief Revenue Officer?

 SF: It's really all about the middle word in the title: revenue.
 The CRO is responsible for everything that involves revenue and the go-to-market for an organization.
 That includes anything touching the customer from sales, partnerships, business development, customer success, support, and customer experience.

 Clari: How is this role different than previous sales roles?

 SF: This role has evolved quite a bit because the business is more than just selling.
 It's about the customer experience and the customer need to extract value.